johnlawver/cuentame-shownotes/apps/rss-worker/README.md

 ### Testing Endpoints

-The worker exposes several endpoints for testing:
+The worker exposes several endpoints for testing and maintenance:

 ```bash
 # Health check